 (image credit: Ludwig Gatzke).

 The logo is one of the most important elements of a brand.
 As you think about your logo, keep your audience and products/services in mind because you want your logo to reflect your company.
-A good logo builds trust and a strong logo will help to pull your brand together.Think about the logos of some of the world’s most admired brands (Apple, Google, Amazon).
+A good logo builds trust, and a strong one will help pull your brand together.Think about the logos of some of the world’s most admired brands (Apple, Google, Amazon).
 How do you feel (emotionally) when you see one of those logos?

-By making your logo the main theme of your marketing and advertising activities (online and offline), the logo will become associated with your business and will help you to better communicate with prospects and customers.
-If you’re interested in more tips about getting a great logo design, the crowdSPRING community has created an outstanding guide and I encourage you to read it – 10 Logo Design Tips.
+By making your logo the main theme of your marketing and advertising activities (online and offline), the logo will become associated with your business and help you better communicate with prospects and customers.
+If you’re interested in more tips about getting a great logo design, the crowdSPRING community has created an outstanding guide, and I encourage you to read it – 10 Logo Design Tips.

 2. A Brand Should Be Consistent

 Many startups and small businesses mistakenly modify their brand message depending on their audience (or short-change certain audiences altogether).
 For example, a company might take a more serious tone on their website but a very lighthearted tone on their Facebook fan page.
 This approach is ultimately ineffective.
-To build and maintain a strong brand, every aspect of your brand should be as good as your product or service and you must be consistent in presenting your brand to prospects and customers.
-This includes not only your company’s name, logo, overall aesthetic design, products and services, but also includes your marketing materials, website, appearances at trade shows and conferences, content posted to social networks, etc.
+To build and maintain a strong brand, every aspect of your brand should be as good as your product or service, and you must consistently present your brand to prospects and customers.
+This includes not only your company’s name, logo, overall aesthetic design, products and services but also includes your marketing materials, website, appearances at trade shows and conferences, content posted to social networks, etc.